 There are many reasons to have dentures made.
 Gum disease, tooth decay, trauma, and sports injuries are all ways in which teeth can be lost.

 False teeth are as individual as a fingerprint.
-This means that when you are in need of dentures, there is a specific procedure you will have to follow.
+This means that when you are in need of dentures, there are specific denture procedure steps you will typically have to follow.
 This ensures that the set of dentures you will receive are going to be a perfect fit for you and only you.

-The process to get false teeth requires a number of steps to complete.
+The false teeth process requires a number of steps to complete.
 Here are the typical denture procedure steps that you may encounter when you proceed down the road to get false teeth.

 Step 1 – The Appointment

 Before dentures can be made, a dental professional has to take a good look at your mouth.
 Proper oral examination is very important.
 The main purpose of the appointment is to determine how many teeth need to come out and the condition of your remaining teeth and gums.

 There are many different false teeth options that are available to you, with some of the most common including full dentures (to replace all teeth), immediate dentures, partial dentures (worn with your existing teeth), dental crowns, dental bridges, dental implants, etc. You may also require false teeth on one or both your upper (uppers) or lower (lowers) jaw.

 Depending on the number of teeth requiring replacement and their location, different denture options may be discussed.
 Make sure that you thoroughly discuss the options and his or her recommendation so that you fully understand what is involved.
 Your dentist should take the time to answer any questions you have about your specific situation.